beckelmw/excerpts/how/new-excerpt.md

 title: Creating a new excerpt
 ---

-I've come up with severalways to create new excerpt.
+I've come up with several ways to create a new excerpt.
 Check them out below.

 ## Creating via nodejs

-I wanted an easy way to create a new excerpt.
-This is what I have so far, but I might take it a bit further.
-I am not currently using a launcher like [ScriptKit](https://www.scriptkit.com/), [Raycast](https://www.raycast.com/) or [Alfred](https://www.alfredapp.com/) which would probably make this easier.

 Here is the flow: